kubernetes/contributor-site/content/en/blog/2026/image-signature-routing.md

 slug: image-signature-routing
 author: >
   Sascha Grunert (Red Hat)
+description: "The image promoter rewrite laid the groundwork for simplifying how Kubernetes delivers container image signatures.
+One of the rewrite phases..."
 ---
 The [image promoter rewrite](https://kubernetes.io/blog/2026/03/17/image-promoter-rewrite/) laid the groundwork for simplifying how Kubernetes delivers container image signatures.
 One of the rewrite phases (Phase 6) separated image signing from signature